rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/create-debug-environment.md

 The tutorial will show you how to create and use a debug environment in the rapyuta.io platform.

 ## Prerequisites
-1. Read the rapyuta.io platform documentation
-2. Install rapyuta.io SDK in your development environment and obtain the following.
-For more information, [click here]({{< ref "/3_how-tos/35_tooling_and_debugging/357_using-rapyuta-io-python-sdk" >}})
-   1. authorization token
-   2. project ID
-   3. package ID
-   4. plan ID
-   5. device ID

 ## Estimated time